AZHenley/goforth/README.md

 ---

 Based on the Forth programming language, this is a stack-based language with space-separated commands called _words_.
 Most words manipulate the stack in some way.
-An integer is pushed to the top of the stack.
-Running `1 2 +` will push `3` to the stack.
+Integers are pushed to the top of the stack.
+Running `1 2 +` will result in a stack with `3` on top.

 This dialect only supports integer values and does not have variables.
 Instead it has a second stack that you can push and pop from (using `cross` and `back`).
 Additionally, it supports labels and goto rather than loops.
-For comparisons, zero evaluates to false and any non-zero value evaluates to true.
+For control flow, zero evaluates to false and any non-zero value evaluates to true.
 Referencing a label pushes an integer on the top of the stack where execution will continue.
 Words and labels must be unique.
 Comments beging with `(` and end with `)` with a space before and after each.

 The table below describes all of the built-in words.
 The stacks are shown bottom to top (i.e., the right most element is the top).